Keeping Yourself Safe at Work

 Your office should be a safe place to work, but you don’t want to rely solely on this.
 Take your safety into your own hands and take whatever precautions you feel are necessary for your situation.

-Study Self Defense
+4. Study Self Defense

 Another thing you can do is study self-defense.
-It’s an unfortunate fact that many people are assaulted at or just outside their job.
+It’s an unfortunate fact that many people are assaulted at or just outside their jobs.
 By taking a few self-defense classes, you’ll be better prepared to handle whatever might come your way.
 On top of that, you’ll have more self-confidence, which will help to relieve some of that anxiety you feel when you’re walking to your car at night.
 Self-defense is a good tool for everyone to know, so look for some local classes in your area to get started.

-Learn First Aid
+5. Learn First Aid

 In addition to learning self-defense, another good thing to learn is first aid.
 Some basic procedures could come in handy one day, both for yourself and those around you.
 You should learn how to bandage someone up, how to handle a heart attack, what to do if someone is choking, and how to perform CPR.
 There isn’t always time to wait for an ambulance, so guard your own well-being, and protect those around you – by learning some basic first aid.
 There are plenty of resources online to help you out, or you can sign up for a class.

-What to do if You’re Injured
+6. What to Do if You’re Injured

 If, after taking all of the above precautions, you still find yourself injured, here’s what you need to do.
-First, get yourself medical attention.
+First, get medical attention.
 Your health is the most important thing, so put everything else aside until you are taken care of.

 After that, inform your boss of what happened.
 You need to do this so that there is an official report of your injury, and so that your boss can take steps to prevent similar accidents from happening to someone else.